-- Quad or The Quad A quadrangular space or rectangle of lawn that is surrounded by four current buildings: The Public Affairs Center (PAC), University Hall Building (UHB), the Health & Sciences Building (HSB), and the Student Union.
-Many events are held on the Quad through the early fall and late spring semesters. - RA Resident Assistant.
+- events are held on the Quad through the early fall and late spring semesters. - RA Resident Assistant.
 RAs work for Residence Life.
-RAs are available to students for questions about on-campus housing, Residence Life, living on campus, academic and campus resources, and roommate relationships.

-- RHB Rehearsal Hall, Room B. In the Visual & Performing Arts Building (VPA). - Ring Road The road that goes around the University on the east side. - SAB Student Affairs Building.
-Home to the UIC College of Nursing Program at UIS classrooms and offices, the Career Development Center, UIS Cares Food Pantry and i-Card Center. - SAC Student Activities Committee.
+RAs are available to students for questions about on-campus housing, Residence Life, living on campus, academic and campus resources, and roommate relationships. - RHB Rehearsal Hall, Room B. In the Visual & Performing Arts Building (VPA). - Ring Road The road that goes around the University on the east side. - SAB Student Affairs Building.
+Home to the UIC College of Nursing Program at UIS classrooms and offices. - SAC Student Activities Committee.
 A student organization that coordinates activities on campus.
 Located in the Student Leadership Center in the Student Union. - SGA Student Government Association.
 Located in the Student Leadership Center in the Student Union. - SLB Student Life Building.
 Home to the Diversity Center, Gender & Sexuality Student Services, The Women's Center, the Offices and classrooms for the Department of Exercise Science, and the SLB Gym. - SOFA Student Organization Funding Association.
 A student association that allocates University funds to student organizations.
 Located in the Student Leadership Center in the Student Union. - SPH Spencer House.
 This used to be the residence of Sangamon State/UIS chancellors.
 Now it is home to the UIS Challenge Course operated by Campus Recreation.
 The Cross County course runs through the Spencer House grounds. - Sangamon Auditorium A 1,500 seat auditorium that has live concerts, Broadway shows, and entertainment throughout the year.
 Students receive discounted tickets to events.
 Tickets can be purchased at the Performing Arts Center Ticket Booth off the lobby near.
-Located in the Public Affairs Center (PAC). - Student Union Home to the Offices of Student Life and Volunteer & Civic Engagement, Dining Services, the Food Studio, Starbucks, conference rooms, a multipurpose ballroom, gaming consoles, and spots galore to relax, socialize, or do homework.
+Located in the Public Affairs Center (PAC). - Student Union Home to the Offices of Student Life and Volunteer & Civic Engagement, Dining Services, the Food

+Studio, Starbucks, conference rooms, a multipurpose ballroom, gaming consoles, and spots galore to relax, socialize, or do homework.

-- Tear Drop Tear shaped road/parking area north along PAC.
-If you enter campus from 11th Street take Ernest Hemingway Drive and it will lead you directly into the Tear Drop. - TEP Teacher Education Program - TRAC The Recreation and Athletics Center (see information under An Overview of UIS Student Services & Resources). - UHB (or UHall) University Hall is home to the College of Business and Management, College of Liberal Arts and Social Sciences, classrooms, computer labs, and the Enrollment Management Offices: the Office of Financial Assistance, the Admission Office, Records & Registration and New Student Orientation & Parent Relations. - UIN University Identification Number.
+Tear Drop - Tear shaped road/parking area north along PAC.
+If you enter campus from 11th Street take Ernest Hemingway Drive and it will lead you directly into the Tear Drop.

+TEP - Teacher Education Program

+TRAC - The Recreation and Athletics Center (see information under An Overview of UIS Student Services & Resources).

+UHB (or UHall) - University Hall is home to the College of Business and Management, College of Liberal Arts and Social Sciences, classrooms, computer labs, University Bursar, Military and Veteran Student Services, i-Card Center, and the Enrollment Management Offices: the Office of Financial Assistance, the Admission Office, and Records & Registration.

+UIN - University Identification Number.
 This 9-digit number is a student's unique identifier and used on many university documents.
 The UIN is needed to generate the student's NetID and webmail account.